shirosaidev/stocksight/README.md

   --followlinks         Follow links on news headlines and scrape relevant
                         text from landing page
-  -w, --websentiment    Get sentiment results from text processing website --noelasticsearch     Don't connect or add new docs to Elasticsearch --overridetokensreq TOKEN [TOKEN ...]
+  -w, --websentiment    Get sentiment results from text processing website --overridetokensreq TOKEN [TOKEN ...]
                         Override nltk required tokens from config, separate with space